 In 2012 we built off the success of GO 156 and sponsored AB 53, legislation which created similar public reporting requirements for insurance companies in California.
 Four years later that expanded into the Multistate Insurance Diversity Survey, including California, the District of Columbia, Minnesota, New York, Oregon, and Washington (combined these states represent 65 percent of the national insurance market).
 In 2016, insurance companies in these states spent $7.9 billion with diverse suppliers.

 We’ve also advanced supplier diversity through partnership.
 In 2012 we started working with the newly established federal Offices of Minority and Women Inclusion at 20 of the nation’s financial regulatory agencies to diversify the financial industry.
 In 2014 we partnered with California’s largest depository banks to release the nation’s first report that compared banks against one another on their level of contracting with diverse businesses.

 In parallel with supplier diversity, Greenlining also advances workforce diversity policies.
-Our Bridges to Health team has a long history making the case for diverse health workforces and pipeline programs that bring young people of color into health careers.
+Our Health Equity team has a long history making the case for diverse health workforces and pipeline programs that bring young people of color into health careers.
 We’ve also turned our attention to Silicon Valley and last year shook up the tech world with a No Uber Oakland campaign, with specific demands on employment practices, when the company announced a move to downtown Oakland (it eventually pulled out).

 CORPORATIONS, FOUNDATIONS AND DIVERSITY